Canon 4000D vs Sony A5000

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A5000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 4000D and the Sony A5000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Easier framing: Has an optical viewfinder for image composition and settings control.